 Don’t be limited by what you see here.
 Print on plain white card stock and set your kiddos free decorate their own paper ornaments.
 I’ve got some suggestions I’ll share with you at the bottom of the post!

 Want to grab this printable Christmas tree ornament template…

 There are actually three different paper Christmas tree ornament templates available.
 Two larger versions each fit two ornaments per page and a smaller version that will fit three ornaments on a standard 8.5 x 11 piece of paper.

-All three templates are available to my subscribers in my Free Resource Library.
+All three templates are available for FREE for my subscribers.
 Just use the form below and become a Kitchen Table Classroom subscriber.
 Then check your email and confirm that you meant to subscribe.
-Upon confirming you’ll receive a password that will give you instant access to my Resource Library.
+Upon confirming you’ll immediately receive your printable Christmas tree ornaments!

 Already a Kitchen Table Classroom subscriber…

 If you’re already a subscriber- YAY!
 You can use the same simple form above to grab this paper ornament template.